William Leonard Higgitt: Covert Operations

 On January 1, 1956, a fire broke out on the third floor of the Soviet Embassy at 285 Charlotte Street in Ottawa.
 The blaze originated in the communications room, and Soviet officials delayed calling the fire department, opting instead to remove sensitive documents and equipment before allowing firefighters inside.
 After the fire, the Soviets relocated their embassy to 24 Blackburn Avenue while rebuilding the original site.
 During this reconstruction, the RCMP Security Service, working with British intelligence (MI5), infiltrated the construction site in an attempt to bug the new building.
 This covert effort was codenamed Operation Dew Worm.
+Shortly after Dew Worm, Australia's Charles Spry visited Ottawa to get advice from the RCMP on plans of the Australian Security Intelligence Organisation to run microphone operations against the Russians in the wake of the well-publicized defection of the Petrovs, the husband and wife who worked together inside the cipher section of the Russian Embassy in Canberra.

+A year later, with assistance from MI5, the RCMP attempted to bug the under-construction Polish Consulate in Montreal, but the Urząd Bezpieczeństwa (Polish Intelligence) were tipped off by the KGB and the operation was aborted.
+In July 1957, just after Soviet spy Rudolf Abel was arrested by the FBI at the Latham Hotel in Manhattan, Higgitt was posted to the RCMP's Security and Intelligence at RCMP Headquarters in Ottawa.
+With the Security Service, Higgitt became the officer in charge of counterespionage under the Directorate of Security and Intelligence, replacing Terrance Guernsey, who wanted to see the Security Service separated from the RCMP.
+Higgitt was the "safe and reliable pick".

 In October 1957, at the 27th meeting of the Security Sub-Panel, Higgitt informed Canada's Privy Council that members of the Soviet Military Attache's Office were covertly engaged in making extensive photographic and other records of military, hydro-electric, radio and electronic installations as well as coastlines and general topography throughout Eastern Canada.
 Two months later, in a secret December 1957 meeting at an Ottawa hotel, Higgitt discovered that Soviet agents had been attempting to recruit members of Higgitt's counterespionage unit responsible for surveillance of Soviet-bloc Embassy personnel in Ottawa.
-Higgitt was subsequently involved in the investigations of KGB agents Rem Krasilnikov and Nikolai Ostrovsky.
-Additionally, Higgitt was involved in the coordination of the covert Operation Keystone, which centered around assessing the damage from the betrayal by a Mountie codenamed Long Knife, who had confessed to passing classified information to Soviet agents, and was also involved in determining the status of Soviet double-agent Brik (Gideon), whose whereabouts had become unknown after Brik's rendezvous in Moscow with British SIS officer Daphne Park.
-Brik was presumed to have been executed by the KGB, but no one in the West was certain.
-Higgitt felt that the KBG, who did not know about Long Knife's confession, might send Gideon back as a triple-agent.
+Higgitt was subsequently involved in the investigations of KGB agents Rem Krasilnikov and Nikolai Ostrovsky; this at a time when the sudden disappearance of British diplomats Guy Burgess and Donald Maclean stunned British and Canadian security officials and strained intelligence sharing with the United States.